shah/linux-user-conf/README.md

-Bash on Ubuntu on Windows Runbook
+Linux on Windows (Ubuntu on WSL) Runbook
 =================================

-To remove and then re-install Bash on Ubuntu on Windows (will get the latest version):
+To remove and then re-install Ubuntu on Windows use the Windows Store distributions.
+After installation, run the following to see what version was installed.

-    lxrun /uninstall /full /y
-    lxrun /install
+    uname -a
+    lsb_release -a

 Sudo doesn’t inherit root’s HOME.
 Add the following in your /etc/sudoers somewhere:

+    sudo vi /etc/sudoers
     Defaults always_set_home

+Install zsh and set user's /bin/bash to /bin/zsh

+    sudo apt-get install zsh
+    sudo vi /etc/passwd

 Linux and UNIX Configuration Files
 ==================================

-Shahid's .bashrc and other standard linux config files.
-When you create a new account and want to use these configuration files, do the following:
+Shahid uses zsh and the http://ohmyz.sh/ framework.
+After setting up user's $SHELL to use /bin/zsh, add this to .zshrc:

-    umask 0022 # required if running in WSL git clone git://github.com/shah/linux-user-conf.git $HOME/conf
+    umask 0022 # required if running in WSL

-Then, symlink the common configurations by running setup-conf.sh:

-    cd $HOME/conf && ./setup-conf.sh
+Set the theme:

+    ZSH_THEME="bira"